Introduction to the Windows Biometric Framework

 This topic describes Windows Biometric Framework (BMF) driver and component distribution in Windows 7.

-In Windows 7, the Windows Biometric Framework (WBF) provides support for fingerprint biometric devices through a new set of components.
-These components improve the quality, reliability, and consistency of the user experience for customers who have fingerprint biometric devices.
+The Windows Biometric Framework (WBF) provides support for biometric devices through a new set of components.
+These components improve the quality, reliability, and consistency of the user experience for customers who have fingerprint and IR camera biometric devices.

-This topic gives a high-level overview of WBF and its components, including the WBF core architecture, user experience and manageability features, and supported distribution mechanisms for the WBF components that third parties develop.
-This content is intended for original equipment manufacturers (OEMs), independent hardware vendors (IHVs), and independent software vendors (ISVs) who want to support fingerprint biometric devices in Windows 7.
+This content is intended for original equipment manufacturers (OEMs), independent hardware vendors (IHVs), and independent software vendors (ISVs) who want to support biometric devices in Windows 10.

 WBF improves the quality, reliability, and manageability of biometric device drivers and related components.
 In addition, WBF provides software developers with a common development platform and set of APIs, and gives users a more consistent biometric experience across the operating system.